lava/backloop/README.md

 # Backloop Code Review

-A fully local code review platform for creating high-quality AI-assisted PRs.
+A fully local code review platform with a built-in feedback loop, to make iterating on agentic code output efficient and fun.

 ## Overview